 This endorsement should not be taken as a "shortcut" to avoid study through books and the purchase of other Chessbase material which are essentially books and exercises on DVD.
 These materials are also essential.
 However, the point here is that the Chessbase team has discovered a methodology of presenting material to help players significantly improve their game - from opening, to middlegame, to tactics, to endgame - I might add, I have nothing but accolades to add to the Mueller Endgame series.
 Absolutely superb.

 I only wish I could retire to have the time to study and apply this information to improve to the fullest.
-Time for a professional person who dabbles in chess is a major issue - but, I fully believe that the material offerred through Chessbase, combined with study and both computer and across-the-board chess-play, can easily lead to very satisfying levels of improvement for any chessplayer.
+Time for a professional person who dabbles in chess is a major issue - but, I fully believe that the material offered through Chessbase, combined with study and both computer and across-the-board chess-play, can easily lead to very satisfying levels of improvement for any chessplayer.